Steve Jackson (American game designer): 1990 Secret Service incident and legal actions

 The United States Secret Service raided the offices of Steve Jackson Games on March 1, 1990, based on suspicion of illegal hacker activity by game designer Loyd Blankenship, and seized (among other materials and media) his manuscript for GURPS Cyberpunk; when Jackson went to Secret Service headquarters the next day to ask them to return his book drafts, the Secret Service agents told him that they believed GURPS Cyberpunk was a "handbook for computer crime", despite his protestations that it was just a game.
 Through the newly created civil-rights organization Electronic Frontier Foundation, SJG filed a lawsuit against the government, which went to trial in early 1993 as Steve Jackson Games, Inc. v.
 United States Secret Service.
 SJG won the lawsuit, receiving $50,000 in damages.

 Personal interests

 Jackson is an avid collector of Lego (especially pirate-themed) sets.
 He has written a miniatures game that uses Pirate sets, Evil Stevie's Pirate Game, and has run it at several conventions.

-Jackson has combined his fondness for model trains and LEGO through the LEGO train community and has been an active member of several LEGO users groups including TBRR (Texas Brick Railroad) and the Texas LEGO Users Group.
+He has been an active member of several Lego users groups, including the Texas LEGO Users Group and Texas Brick Railroad (which also reflects his liking for model trains).